 Aloe Vera gel has pre-packed with magic ingredients of numerous medicinal properties; it can reduce blood-glucose & glycosylated hemoglobin levels.

-Aloe Vera is a stem-less or very short-stemmed succulent (having thick, fleshy, water stored leaves) plant growing to 60 to 100 cm (i.e. 24 to 39 inches) tall.
+Aloe Vera plant: Aloe Vera is a stemless or very short-stemmed succulent (having thick, fleshy, water stored leaves) plant growing to 60 to 100 cm (i.e. 24 to 39 inches) tall.
 The leaves are thick and fleshy, green, or grey-green; margin of the leaf is serrated (saw-toothed) and has small white teeth.

 Aloe Vera nativity is unclear and may be from Africa; the modern gardeners have widely grown Aloe Vera as an ornamental plant.

 What is Aloe Vera Juice?

-Aloe Vera juice is prepared from the leaves of the aloe plant by just removing the marginal saw-toothed spikes and the green layer of the leaf.
+Aloe Vera juice is from the leaves of the aloe plant by just removing the marginal saw-toothed spikes and the green layer of the leaf.
 Inside this, you can find a watery gel with yellow sap wash it out.
 Because consuming this sap may cause dysentery, but it can help treat constipation.

 Crash this clean Aloe Vera’s jelly to become watery liquid called Aloe Vera juice.
 It is always best to take it as a fresh juice, but even commercially available Aloe Vera juices are effective.
 Consuming this Aloe Vera juice can help various health conditions, for details looks at the Aloe Vera benefits.